sheldon-COMP2140/info2180-lab1/README.md

 # info2180-lab1
+# INFO2180 Lab 1

-This is my first lab for INFO2180
+This is Lab 1 for Sheldon Jones